SimJunYou/CS2113T-TP-UG/UG.md

 **Example Usage:**
 Let’s say that you have a lesson on Tuesday, with the index of `1`.
 To remove a lesson from your timetable:
 1. Type `timetable -del`, followed by the lesson’s details, `TUESDAY 1`.
-The whole command would be `timetable -del TUESDAY 1`.
+2. The full command would be `timetable -del TUESDAY 1`.
-2. Then, simply press the Enter key to execute it.
+3. Then, simply press the Enter key to execute it.

 **Outcome:**
 ra.VI will display a message saying that your lesson has been deleted.